-Often shunned as a tourist trap, its popular for a reason.
+Often shunned as a tourist trap, it’s popular for a reason.
 And millions visit the area every year.
-While some restaurants are pricier than maybe they should be the locations is premium and that’s what you are paying for.
+While some restaurants are pricier than maybe they should be, the location is premium and that’s what you are paying for.

 It’s not all price hike food either most cruises and bay activities stem from this area and there is sure to be something to bring you here at some point.

 One of the best attractions of the Wharf in a colony of California Sealions that have commandeered the docks of pier 39.
 Displacing the Human residents to other areas of the wharf.
 Numbers vary through the year but at times there are thousands of the animals “hauled” out on the docks.

 Crowds of equal numbers at times, line Pier 39 to watch the antics of the Sealions who appear almost oblivious to the human presence.
 The Sealions put on quite a show tussling with each other and fending off the giant Seagulls.
 The only downside that you often don’t read about is the rather pungent aroma they emit, however, it’s a small price to pay for a fantastic show.

 San Francisco is home to the world’s largest Chinatown, Outside of Asia.
 The area is a vibrant bustling district filled with sights, sounds, and smells not usually attributed to American cities.
 The streets are lined with endless shops filled with Chinese foods and trinkets.
 Some would call them junk shops some treasure troves.